-At the neighborhood level, between 2000 and 2014, the share of rent-burdened households increased significantly in the Hunters Point neighborhood in San Francisco; the unincorporated community of North Fair Oaks and the city of East Palo Alto in San Mateo County; the cities of Santa Clara, Morgan Hill and Gilroy in Santa Clara County; South and East San Jose; Newark and almost all of the inner East Bay from Union City to Richmond; the cities of Martinez, Concord, Pittsburg and Antioch in Eastern Contra Costa County; and Vallejo, Fairfield, Napa, St. Helena, Santa Rosa, and the unincorporated community of Rocktram in the North Bay (see Maps 4t, 4u, and 4v).17
+At the neighborhood level, between 2000 and 2014, the share of rent-burdened households increased significantly in the Hunters Point neighborhood in San Francisco; the unincorporated community of North Fair Oaks and the city of East Palo Alto in San Mateo County; the cities of Santa Clara, Morgan Hill and Gilroy in Santa Clara County; South and East San Jose; Newark and almost all of the inner East Bay from Union City to Richmond; the cities of Martinez, Concord, Pittsburg and Antioch in Eastern Contra Costa County; and Vallejo, Fairfield, Napa, St. Helena, Santa Rosa, and the unincorporated community of Rocktram in the North Bay (see Maps 27, 28 and 29).57

-In 2014, neighborhoods with 40 percent or more rent-burdened households included Hunters Point in San Francisco; East San Jose and parts of Morgan Hill and Gilroy in the South Bay; parts of Newark and Hayward in the East Bay; East, West and North Oakland; parts of Danville, Concord, Pleasant Hill, Pittsburg, Antioch, Oakley and Brentwood in East Contra Costa County; the Iron Triangle
+In 2014, neighborhoods with 40 percent or more rent-burdened households included Hunters Point in San Francisco; East San Jose and parts of Morgan Hill and Gilroy in the South Bay; parts of Newark and Hayward in the East Bay; East, West and North Oakland; parts of Danville, Concord, Pleasant Hill, Pittsburg, Antioch, Oakley and Brentwood in East Contra Costa County; the Iron Triangle neighborhood in the city of Richmond; and parts of Vallejo, Fairfield, Rohnert Park, Novato, San Rafael, and the unincorporated community of Rocktram in the North Bay.

-15 Renter households that spend more than 50 percent of their income on rent.
+55 Renter households that spend more than 50 percent of their income on rent.

-16 Note that units for which no rent was paid and units occupied by households that reported no income (about 4 percent of the total in 2014) are not included in the table above and chart below.
+56 Note that units for which no rent was paid and units occupied by households that reported no income (about 4 percent of the total in 2014) are not included in the table above and chart below.

-17U.S.
-Decennial Census 2000 and American Community Survey 2010-2014 5-year average.
+57 U.S. Decennial Census 2000 and American Community Survey 2010-2014 5-year average.